-The OEM must provide evidence that their system will classify a driver as drowsy when the driver reaches a KSS level >7 or an equivalent measure.
+The OEM must provide evidence that their system will classify a driver as drowsy when the driver reaches a KSS level >7 at the latest, or an equivalent measure.

 Both direct and indirect monitoring systems are rewarded for detection of drowsiness.